If you are successful in obtaining a pupillage, what can you expect when you start?

 All pupils are required by the Bar Standards Board to complete an assessed advocacy training course and to attend a practice management course.
 Both courses are organised by the Inns.
 The advocacy training course is taught by senior barristers and judges who are also accredited advocacy trainers.
 The practice management course offers practical help with managing your practice and includes advice on financial issues.

 Your workload as a pupil differs depending on your area of practice.
-Although your first six generally consists of observing and assisting your pupil supervisor and other barristers in chambers, you will often be expected to undertake legal research, take notes and observe in client conferences and draft court documents.
-You may find that you have a larger workload during your second six, particularly if you are granted permission to take on your own cases.
+Although your non-practising period generally consists of observing and assisting your pupil supervisor and other members of the AETO, you will often be expected to undertake legal research, take notes and observe in client conferences and draft court documents.
+You may find that you have a larger workload during your practising period, particularly if you are granted permission to take on your own cases.
 However, you may still be expected to continue to work with and under the supervision of your pupil supervisor.

 Tenancy is the entitlement to continue to practise from a set of chambers as a self-employed barrister.
-Recruitment methods vary between chambers, but decisions about tenancy are usually made about ten months into your pupillage.
+Recruitment methods vary between chambers, but decisions about tenancy are usually made around two months before the end of your pupillage.
 Competition for tenancy can be tough, and some chambers take on several pupils but only retain one as a tenant.
 Appraisal might be based simply on your pupil supervisor’s assessment of your abilities, or you may have to take part in a formal exercise.
 Some sets of chambers take on every pupil with a view to making them a tenant if they perform well.

 Once you are a tenant, your income will come directly from the work you take on, either in your own right or when acting as junior counsel in a team of barristers.
-With the support of your chamber’s clerks, you will need to build up a a good reputation and a network of solicitors who will instruct you.
+With the support of your chambers’ employees, you will need to build up a good reputation and a network of clients who will instruct you.

-Chambers are required to fund pupillage with a minimum award of £12,000 (split into £6,000 for each six months).
-The award may well be more (and often is), depending on the chambers or ATO – please see individual vacancies.
-Pupils may also earn money from case work they take on in the second six.
+Chambers are required to fund pupillage with a minimum award of £12,000 (and, from 1 September 2019, a minimum award of £15,728 for pupillages outside of London and £18,436 for pupillages in London).
+Depending on the AETO, the award may well be more (and often is) – please see individual vacancies for further information.
+Pupils may also earn money from case work they take on in the practising period.

-Scholarships are not generally available for pupillage, and are only offered by the Inns to support you throughout your GDL or BPTC.
-If you want to undertake part-time work during your year of pupillage, you must get the permission of your pupil supervisor and Head of Chambers before doing so.
+Scholarships are not generally available for pupillage and are only offered by the Inns to support you throughout your GDL or BPTC.
+If you want to undertake part-time work during your year of pupillage, you must get the permission of your AETO.